pmarkert/hyperpotamus/README.md

   **Me:** Give me the spreadsheet and about 20 minutes... and deep-dish, please.

 -----
-But enough of that!
-Let's assume that you already know how awesome it would be if you had the power to automate the www's right at your fingertips...
+Enough of that!
+Let's assume that you already know how awesome it would be if you had the power to automate the www's right at your fingertips.

+The hyperpotamus YAML syntax attempts to be as fluid as possible.
+I.e. there are lots of syntax shortcuts and sensible defaults- less is more.

 ###Show me the examples

 ####A super-simple script